Europe floods: Death toll over 110 as rescues continue

 “In the hour of need, our country stands together,” Steinmeier said in a statement Friday afternoon.
 “It’s important that we show solidarity for those from whom the flood has taken everything.”

-Authorities in the German state of Rhineland-Palatinate said 60 people had died there, including at least nine residents of an assisted living facility for people with disabilities.
-In neighboring North Rhine-Westphalia state officials put the death toll at 43, but warned that the figure could rise further.

-Rescuers were rushing Friday to help people trapped in their homes in the town of Erftstadt, southwest of Cologne.
-Regional authorities said several people had died after their houses collapsed due to subsidence, and aerial pictures showed what appeared to be a massive sinkhole.
+Rescuers rushed Friday to help people trapped in their homes in the town of Erftstadt, southwest of Cologne.
+Regional authorities said several people had died after their houses collapsed when the ground beneath them sank suddenly.
+Aerial photos showed what appeared to be a massive sinkhole.

-“We managed to get 50 people out of their houses last night,” said Frank Rock, the head of the county administration.
+“We managed to get 50 people out of their houses last night,” county administrator Frank Rock said.
 “We know of 15 people who still need to be rescued.”

 Speaking to German broadcaster n-tv, Rock said that authorities had no precise number yet for how many had died.